theharmy/OverKeys/docs/user-guide/preferences.md

 Access additional configuration options:

-- **Enable advanced settings**: Unlock additional functionalities and customization options
+- **Turn on advanced settings**: Unlock additional functionalities and customization options
-- **Use user layout**: Use a custom keyboard layout
+- **Use user layouts**: Use a custom keyboard layout and enable layers functionality
 - **Show alternative layout**: Display another layout alongside the main one
+- **Use custom font**: Enable using a custom font for key labels
 - **Use 6-column layout**: Enable 6-column split matrix layout
-- **Kanata integration**: Enable integration with Kanata keyboard software
+- **Connect to Kanata**: Enable integration with Kanata keyboard software
+- **Keyboard follows mouse**: EXPERIMENTAL - Makes the keyboard follow your mouse cursor across monitors
+- **Open config file**: Access and modify the configuration file directly

 ## About Tab